ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ### Brief Description of Classes inside Chirp.Core

 Chirp.Core contains all the core functionality.
-In Chirp.Core, we have Data Transfer Objects (DTOs) for Cheeps and Authors, as well as interfaces for Author and Cheep Repositories.
-There is an associative relationship between the DTOs and the repositories, since the repositories use the DTOs to create cheeps and authors, get cheeps and name of authors, follow authors etc. The interface repositories provide an interface contract for the repository implementation that will transfer structured data between different layers of the application and use DTOs as a standardized communication contract in this regard.
+We have Data Transfer Objects (DTOs) for Cheeps and Authors, as well as interfaces for Author and Cheep Repositories.
+There is an associative relationship between the DTOs and the repositories, since the repositories use the DTOs to create cheeps and authors, get cheeps and name of authors, follow authors etc. The interface repositories provide an interface contract for the repository implementation, which will transfer structured data between different layers of the application and use DTOs as a standardised communication contract in this regard.

 ### Brief Description of Classes inside Chirp.Infrastructure

-Key elements include CheepRepository and AuthorRepository, which are concrete implementations of the Repository interfaces.
-These repositories use ChirpContext to interact with the database, managing data for authors and cheeps.
+Key elements of our infrastructure include CheepRepository and AuthorRepository, which implement the Repository interfaces.
+These use the ChirpContext class to interact with the database, managing data for authors and cheeps.
 Each repository handles specific queries related to either authors or cheeps, working with Author and Cheep models.
 However, they return only Data Transfer Objects (DTOs) to maintain separation of concerns.
 The Author and Cheep models are queried from the dbsets of the dbcontext.
-The composition relationship between the Author and Cheep classes and ChirpContext ensures data integrity, as removing the context also removes the associated data models from the program.
+The composition between the Author and Cheep classes and ChirpContext ensures data integrity, as removing the context also removes the associated data models from the program.

-To streamline authentication and authorization, a chirp author inherits from Identity User.
-There is a composite relationship between Author and Cheep, indicating that an Author can own 0 or more cheeps and that any existing cheep is owned by a unique Author.
+To streamline authentication and authorization, a chirp author inherits from Identity User from ASP.NET Core Identity.
+There is a composite relationship between Author and Cheep, meaning that an Author can own zero or more cheeps and that any existing cheep is owned by a unique Author.

 ### Brief Description of Classes inside Chirp&#46;Web